 Your students already use social media - text messaging, chat, Facebook, and who knows what else?
 All teachers want to be able to reach all of their students in the most effective ways possible, so why not use methods they're already comfortable with?
 This session will introduce you to some of these avenues of "social media".
-Although I'll touch on wikis and a few other media, this session is primarily concerned with blogs.
+We'll look at some of the best ones for math teachers, most of which are free, but all are valuable ways to communicate with and teach your students.